The 20 Best Walking Shoes for Women for Spring 2022

 If you're looking for tennis shoes made for a wide foot, these are stability shoes have enough cushion to avoid foot pain like plantar fasciitis.

-This walking sneaker doubles as a trail running shoe from New Balance.
-This trail shoe features a rounded toe box and rubber sole for traction and foam inserts for comfort.
+This walking sneaker doubles as a trail running shoe.
+This New Balance women trail shoe features a rounded toe box and rubber sole for traction and foam inserts for comfort.

 This Adidas women's walking shoe has a sock-like fit with a full-length Boost midsole which reduces shock from hard impact.
 It also has a 3D heel frame for easy Achilles movement and lessen heel pain.